 A little further out of the city center, the market sits between the Arakawa River and Sumida River, about 20 minutes north of Ueno Station on the Keisei Line or Hibiya Metro Line.
 Because it’s a little lest tourist-trodden than its more famous contemporary, here you’ll find restaurant prices are often quite a bit cheaper, which scores it a few extra points.

 Important: The Adachi Market itself is only open to the public from 9am-11am one Saturday every couple of months.
-Upcoming dates are:
+The dates for 2019 are as follows:

 However, you can enjoy a meal at the seafood restaurants around Adachi Market any time.